What is Customs Clearance?

 Customs clearance is the process for HM Revenue & Customs[ HMRC ] to account for any charges

-due and to check for documentation and conformity to EU law.
+due and to check for documentation and conformity to UK/EU law.

 Customs also provide agency services to various other government departments for border checks,